 T-Pops Sesame Popcorn

 Hey this package looks familiar.
-However, the flavor is definitely familiar.
+However, the flavor is definitely unfamiliar.
 At first we only read sesame, which doesn't sound that distinct.
 Underneath the giant "Sesame" it also reads nori and salt.
 Nori is seaweed and this popcorn flavor is a little too fishy for our taste.
 But we do sell a ton of seaweed snacks from Thailand, so we know many of you will enjoy it.

 T-Pops Nori Popcorn